 - books assigned to reference, reserve, non-circulating, or rare book collections by the owning library

-- bound journals or journal articles (can be requested only from the Center for Research Libraries (CRL))
+- bound journals or journal articles (can be requested only from the Center for Research Libraries)

 - audio–visual material (DVD’s, videos)

-- microforms (can be borrowed only from the Center for Research Libraries (CRL))
+- microforms (can be borrowed only from University of Chicago and Center for Research Libraries)

 Loan period, due dates, and renewals

 The loan period is six weeks, with one six-week renewal.
-Recalled books must be returned within three days (standard daily fines will accrue for books not returned by the needed-by date).
+Recalled books must be returned within 10 days (standard daily fines will accrue for books not returned by the needed-by date).

 To find the due date or request renewal of your Borrow Direct book, log in to your CLIO My Library Account and check your Charged Items list.
 Your Borrow Direct books appear in all capital letters and have an Item Type of "bdir."